VegaDesigns/budget-tracker/README.md

 # Budget Tracker — Phase 2 (React 19)

 > Phase 2 is an in‑progress rewrite that modernises the UI, adopts React best practices,
 > and sets the stage for powerful new features.

+The React app under `src/` is the actively maintained codebase.
+The original vanilla JS implementation has been moved to `docs/archive/` for reference.

 ---